Manamadurai: The Chithirai Thiruvizha

 As Similar to Madurai's Chithirai Thiruvizha and Meenakshi Tirukalyanam, Manamadurai people too celebrate the Chithirai Thiruvizha and Aananthavalli Tirukkalyanam.

 The 'Chithirai Thiruvizha' festival is celebrated every year in the Tamil month of Chithirai (April–May) for 15 days.
 The festival commences by Hoisting the Holy flag in the Temple's sacred flagpole and this occasion is called Kodiyettram.
 This is a festival without caste and Religion Discrimination celebrated by all people in and around Manamadurai together in the riverbanks.
 As the thiruvizha begins, the Aananthavalli ascends the throne as Queen of Manamadurai in a Ritual called "Pattabishekam".
 After pattabishekam, she parades around the town in different Vahanams namely Simma Vaahanam, Mayil Vaahanam, Rishaba vaahanam, Garuda Vaahanam, Nandhi Vaahanam and finally Kamadhenu Vaahanam for 8 days. then, she marries her destinied Husband Somanatha.
 Lord Shiva Incarnates as Somanatha, a common man.
 Aananthavalli decides to marry him. they both get married in a marvelous manner.
 People call it "Sri Aananthavalli – Somanatha Tirukkalyanam" and the next day, they are paraded around the Car streets (Thēr Veedhis) in the huge Chariot hauled by local People with help of ropes tied to chariot.
 This occasion is called Thirutherottam.
 The festival crowd reaches the peak during the Azhagar Uprising on the Vaigai River on the morning of first full moon day (Chithra Pournami) of Chithirai.
 It happens to commemorate that, Veera Azhagar's Sister Aanandhavalli marries Somanatha without the presence of her brother Azhagar as he delayed to the marriage.
-He arrives lately and uprises into the Vaigai River in his golden horse on the first full moon day of Chithirai.
+He arrives lately and uprises into the Vaigai River in his golden horse on the dawn of first full moon day of Chithirai.
 The Aananthavalli and Somanatha immediately rushes to riverbanks and get the praisings from Azhagar on the riverbanks.
 The next day, the slightly full moon of Chithirai, all the local people of Manamadurai and surrounding areas gather in the riverbanks at night to celebrate "Nila Chōru" – The moonlight feast.
 People believe that Newly married couples Aanandhavalli and Somanatha will need deep sleep in silence, hence people leave their house and spend the night on river banks, Even the temple is closed with both their Idols being kept on Palliyarai within the temple premises.
 People who cannot come to riverbanks celebrate it on their home terraces.
 The street food vendors in and around Manamadurai Gather here and make their stalls.
 Amusement Rides, Circus, Family Games, Bike Stunt Amusements, and fireworks display, and toy shops and fruit vendors make this festival unforgettable.
 The amusement rides were temporarily set up on the riverbanks.
 Temporary stalls were made, and taxes were collected from the vendors by contractors.